 Threshold Questions have to be Addressed

-- Does the individual wanting to use and reside with the pet have a disability” that is, a mental or physical impairment which significantly restricts one or more life activities?
+- Does the individual wanting to use and reside with the pet have a disability that is, a mental or physical impairment that significantly restricts one or more life activities?

 - Does the individual making this request have a disability-associated requirement for an assistance pet?
 Does the animal work, in other words, offer assistance, do services or tasks for the benefit of someone who has a disability, or offers emotional support which relieves one or more of the identified symptoms or effects of an individual’s present disability?